kineticsystem/vscode_ros2/README.md

 ~/user/my_project
 ```

-## Configuration Files
+## Working in C++

-You may observe that VSCode generates a `.vscode` folder containing two configuration files:
+If you open an existing ROS2 project that contains C++ source code, you may observe that VSCode generates a `.vscode` folder containing two configuration files:

 ```
 c_cpp_properties.json
 settings.json
 ```

-Following is a working example of `c_cpp_properties.json`:
+If `c_cpp_properties.json` is not created, you can create a new one by opening the command palette and typing "C++: Edit Configurations (UI)".
+Update it to match roughly the following content:

 ```
 {